 The IMC instruments are in the form of a series of yes/no questions that are easy and fast to administer (approximately 10-15 minutes at the most) and easy to enter into a database for analysis.
-These checks cover a range of themes, such as payment, perception of services, registration, programme understanding, enrolment, complaint procedure etc. Different IMC instruments can address different programme stakeholders, for example , community members member, district welfare officers, service providers.
+These checks cover a range of themes, such as payment, perception of services, registration, programme understanding, enrolment, complaint procedure etc. Different

+IMC instruments can address different programme stakeholders, for example, community members member, district welfare officers, community and civil society organisations, and service providers.